Beckett (film): Production

-It was announced in April 2019 that John David Washington, Alicia Vikander, Boyd Holbrook and Vicky Krieps had been cast in the film, then titled Born to Be Murdered, which would be produced by Luca Guadagnino.
+It was announced in April 2019 that John David Washington, Alicia Vikander, Boyd Holbrook and Vicky Krieps had been cast in the film, then titled Born to Be Murdered, and that it would be produced by Luca Guadagnino.
 Filming had gotten underway in Athens that same month.

 Release

 In October 2020, Netflix acquired distribution rights to the film, and set it for a 2021 release.
 In January 2021, it was announced that the film had been retitled to Beckett.
 It had its world premiere at the 74th Locarno Film Festival on August 4, 2021.
 The film was released on August 13, 2021.

 Reception

 On the review aggregator website Rotten Tomatoes, 49% of 76 critics gave the film a positive review, with an average rating of 5.5/10.
 The site's critics consensus reads: "Beckett brings a propulsive energy to its man-on-the-run story, but this rather thinly written thriller fails to consistently engage."
 According to Metacritic, which assigned a weighted average of 52 out of 100 based on 24 critics, the film received "mixed or average reviews".